PADL/OpenSRP/README.md

 # SwiftMRP

 A Swift implementation of MMRP, MVRP and MSRP.
 It is a work in progress, which is to say, it does not work yet.
+The current platform abstraction supports the Linux software bridge, but the plan is to also support hardware switches operating in DSA mode.

 ## Architecture